Resources: Educational Resources

 Blackstone Career Institute

 Blackstone’s accredited Paralegal Certificate Program enables students to learn about the law and the paralegal field by studying at their own pace and at their facility.
 It can be completed in less than a year and provides information that can be put into practice while incarcerated and once released.
 No computers, proctors, or facility instructors are required.
 Soft-covered books and materials are used for ease of entry into most institutions.
 Their Paralegal certificate program includes the 900 clock hours of coursework needed to sit for the Accredited Legal Professional (ALP) exam and/or the Professional Paralegal (PP) certification, or the Certified Legal Assistant/Certified Paralegal (CLA/CP) exam.
-Write for enrollment information.
+The enrollment process is initiated by a sponsor on behalf of the student.
 Currently serves all states.

 Educational Resources, College and Higher Education Courses